China sets ambitious 5% growth target for 2024

 The 5 per cent goal is in line with last year’s growth, but is a far cry from the double-digit expansion that for years drove the Chinese economy.

-“We do not consider the 5 per cent growth target to be conservative, we actually think it is ambitious,” Wang Tao, chief China economist at UBS, told AFP.
+“We do not consider the 5 per cent growth target to be conservative, we actually think it is ambitious,” said UBS chief China economist Wang Tao.

 Li in his speech warned there remained “lingering risks and hidden dangers” still present in the economy.